ggustin93/ghostly-plus-dashboard/docs/environments/vm_self_hosted_supabase_setup.md

 ## 5. Nginx Reverse Proxy & SSL for All Services

-Configure Nginx on the VUB VM to act as the single, secure entry point for your frontend, backend, and Supabase services.
+Nginx is to be configured on the VUB VM to serve as the single, secure entry point for the frontend, backend, and Supabase services.

 ### 5.1.
 Install Nginx
 If Nginx is not already installed on the VM (e.g., as part of your application's Docker setup or as a system service):